A brief history of the Annandale Arms Hotel

 That is for ever England.”

 He wrote a rather mawkish letter, addressed from the Annandale Arms Hotel, to his lady love Noel Olivier dated 2nd September 1912.
-Noel was the cousin of the actor Lawrence Olivier.
-Brooke was travelling with his friend Norton and his aunt.
+Noel was the cousin of the actor Laurence Olivier.
+Brooke was travelling with his friend, Norton and his aunt.
 Nothing much came of the romance and Brooke was later to die of an insect bite during the Gallipoli campaign 1915.

 Below is copy of a receipt issued for funeral services undertaken by Robert Norris in November 1876.
-His address appears to be the Annandale Arms Hotel.
+Robert Norris was the proprietor of the Annandale.
 It is known that there were number of buildings that have now been demolished at the rear of the hotel.
-It is believed that Norris was operating from one of these and not directly connected to the hotel.
+It is believed he operated his funeral service from one of these.